 MitoFinder (Allio et al. 2020) was used to identify mitochondrial genes among all sequenced loci.
 The kept genes were shared by at least half of the samples.
 The genes were aligned, and the sequences were cleaned in Geneious.
 Individual locus haplotype networks were built in SplitsTree v.4.19.1 (Huson & Bryant 2006).
 The networks were reconstructed using calculated uncorrected p-distances and the NeighborNet algorithm.
 All non-Arcifera outgroups were removed before analyses.
-In parallel, a SNP calling was performed on the mapping files from the Arcifera species using GATK (McKenna et al. 2010) in order to perform complementary population genomic analyses and compare the results with those obtained from the locus oriented approach, avoiding any bias linked to locus reconstruction (Dataset H).
+In parallel, a SNP calling was performed on the mapping files from the Arcifera species using GATK (McKenna et al. 2010) in order to perform complementary population genomic analyses and compare the results with those obtained from the locus-oriented approach, avoiding any bias linked to locus reconstruction (Dataset H).

 Phylogenetic inferences

 For each dataset, phylogenetic inferences were performed using IQ-TREE v2.0.5 (Minh et al. 2020) using the edge-linked partition model (Chernomor et al. 2016).
 First, the best partitioning schemes were estimated using PartitionFinder v2.1.1 (Lanfear et al. 2017) with the rcluster algorithm under the Akaike Information Criterion corrected (AICc), with a rcluster-max of 2,000 and a rcluster-percent of 20.
 The resulting partitioning schemes were then used in IQ-TREE to select corresponding models of nucleotide substitution using ModelFinder (Kalyaanamoorthy et al. 2017) and the AICc across all available models in IQ-TREE.
 To avoid local optima, we performed 100 independent tree searches for each dataset in IQ-TREE.
 To estimate branch support, we calculated 1,000 ultrafast bootstraps along with 1,000 SH-aLRT tests in IQ-TREE (Guindon et al. 2010; Hoang et al. 2018).
 We used the hill-climbing nearest-neighbour interchange topology search strategy to avoid severe model violations leading to biased ultrafast bootstrap estimations (Hoang et al., 2018).
 The best tree for each analysis was selected based on the comparison of maximum likelihood scores.
 Coalescent species trees were inferred using ASTRAL-hybrid (Zhang & Mirarab 2022).
 We first performed individual locus trees using IQ-TREE v2.0.5 (Minh et al. 2020) and branch supports were assessed using 1,000 ultrafast bootstraps.
 Best substitution model for each locus was estimated using ModelFinder (Kalyaanamoorthy et al. 2017).
 Species tree reconstruction was performed combining gene trees using the weighted-ASTRAL optimization algorithm (Zhang & Mirarab 2022) taking into account phylogenetic uncertainty by relying on branch length and branch support across locus trees.
 As a complement to the locus reconstruction approach, we performed phylogenetic inferences based on the SNP set used for the population genomic approaches.
-Bi-allelic SNP shared by at least four samples were extracted and all invariant sites removed.
+Bi-allelic SNPs shared by at least four samples were extracted and all invariant sites removed.
 Species trees were inferred with RAxML-NG (Kozlov et al. 2019) using GTR+G+ASC_LEWIS model for ascertainment bias correction and branch supports were assessed using 1,000 bootstraps.

 Divergence time estimation